sviiiter/php-laravel-horizon-sandbox/README.md

 # Laravel horizon worker test

-This is a project to mess with Horizon and its workers
+The point of project creating is just a sandbox to build queue's app+redis deployment by docker -compose and mess with Horizon and its workers